javaBin/javazone-video/README.md

 Demo site
 ----------
-Deployed to javazone-videos.herokuapp.com now and then.
+Testing site deployed to javazone-video.herokuapp.com now and then.

 Knut Haugen 2011-09-16